Development Guide

 // main.js

-pixso.showUI(__html__); // Used to display the plug-in user interface
+pixso.showUI(__html__); // Used to display the plugin user interface

 Communicate with the Main Thread